sumitparakh/jdm/README.md

 Java Development Manager a.k.a.
 JDM is a universal CLI tool for all your Java needs.

-Watch this space for more details!
+Watch this space for more details!!

 ## Development